Undergraduate Admissions

 The following individuals must reapply for admission to UNC Greensboro by the posted deadline for the semester for which they wish to return:

-• graduates of UNC Greensboro who wish to return in a new program of study
+• Graduates of UNC Greensboro who wish to return in a new program of study

-• former students who have not been enrolled for two or more consecutive terms (excluding summer)
+• Former students who have not been enrolled for two or more consecutive terms (excluding summer)

-• former students who have been suspended or dismissed for academic or disciplinary reasons
+• Former students who have been suspended or dismissed for academic or disciplinary reasons

 Students Returning from Academic Dismissal

-Former UNC Greensboro students who left on academic dismissal must also petition to return to the university by submitting a Return from Academic Dismissal Appeal (https://studentsfirst.uncg.edu/academic-standing/academic-dismissal).
+Former UNC Greensboro students who left on academic dismissal must also petition to return to the university by submitting a Return from Academic Dismissal Appeal (https://studentsfirst.uncg.edu/academic-standing-academic-recovery/academic-dismissal).
 The admissions application for academically-dismissed students will be reviewed only after a decision has been rendered on the Return from Academic Dismissal Appeal.
-Formerly dismissed students who successfully petition to return are limited to a maximum registration of 16 semester hours if returning in a fall or spring semester, must enroll in ARS 140 (https://studentsfirst.uncg.edu/academic-recovery/ars-140), and must earn a 2.30 term GPA during their first semester upon return.
+Formerly dismissed students who successfully petition to return are limited to a maximum registration of 16 semester hours if returning in a fall or spring semester, must enroll in ARS 140 (https://studentsfirst.uncg.edu/academic-standing-academic-recovery/academic-dismissal), and must earn a 2.30 term GPA during their first semester upon return.
 Additional details regarding all parameters for returning from academic dismissal or suspension will be shared with students when their appeal is approved.
 Students returning from academic dismissal may not return during a summer term.

 Students Returning from Academic Suspension

-Students returning from academic suspension are similarly limited to the registration parameters and term GPA mentioned above and will be automatically enrolled in ARS 120 (https://studentsfirst.uncg.edu/academic-recovery/ars-120) for their first semester back.
+Students returning from academic suspension are similarly limited to the registration parameters and term GPA mentioned above and will be automatically enrolled in ARS 120 (https://studentsfirst.uncg.edu/academic-standing-academic-recovery/academic-suspension) for their first semester back.

 The Office of Undergraduate Admissions reserves the right to request additional information regarding an applicant’s activities and responses to questions pursuant to University of North Carolina system policy 700.5.1[R].
 If additional information cannot be collected, the application may be denied.